arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 01.04.17
+Found out about Jungian archetypes yesterday.
+Don't really understand them that much so I'll just [leave this Wikipedia link right here](https://en.wikipedia.org/wiki/Jungian_archetypes).
+I can say that they're related to the collective unconscious.

 ### 01.02.17
 I found this out a while ago but I guess I forgot to use it.
 In Ableton,